 On cremation facilities, replacement of 6 cremators at the Diamond Hill Crematorium is in progress with works for Phases I and II scheduled for completion by early 2007 and end 2008 respectively.
+We are also working on plans to reprovision the Wo Hop Shek and Cape Collinson Crematoria.
 Whenever practicable, we would introduce environmentally friendly facilities with increased capacity and speed for cremation to enhance efficiency and minimise environmental nuisances.